-Your solicitor/conveyancer will also arrange to pay any Stamp Duty Land Tax (or Land and Buildings Transaction Tax in Scotland) due, Land Registry and estate agent fees and, of course, their own fees.
+Your solicitor/conveyancer will also arrange to pay any Stamp Duty Land Tax (or Land and Buildings Transaction Tax in Scotland or Land Transaction Tax in Wales) due, Land Registry and estate agent fees and, of course, their own fees.
 For more information on costs like these, have a look at ‘What else to budget for’.

 What can go wrong?